I transferred to the east coast! Looking forward to spending more time in different European cities with work.

-I'm always busy and very sociable but there is something about *romantic* relationships that requires more intention. ... :) Watch "Her!"
+I'm always busy and very sociable but there is something about *romantic* relationships that requires more intention.
+But here we are.
+It's still one possible way to meet.
+And since I've never met anyone in the produce section of the grocery store...Has anyone, honestly? :)

 I work for an airline and am interested in finding someone who ideally has the time and freedom and flexibility to travel.
 Preferably with their own home, either semi retired or working for themselves remotely who could really enjoy the benefits of spontaneous exotic travel, possibly with a free spirited airline employee.
 I'd be open to platonic friends as well.